Centennial Will and Trust Contest Attorney

 Why Choose A Denver Wills and Trusts Lawyer?

-- Our Denver estate planning attorneys have more than four decades of experience handling all matters of estate law, including wills and trusts contests.
+- Our Colorado estate planning attorneys have more than four decades of experience handling all matters of estate law, including wills and trusts contests.

-- Our founder, John R. Philips, is a Certified Financial Planner, as well as an adjunct professor at Metropolitan State College of Denver.
+- Our founder, John R. Phillips, is a Certified Financial Planner, as well as an adjunct professor at Metropolitan State College of Denver.

 - We offer a free initial consultation for trust litigation arising from wills and trusts and all practice areas we handle.

 Denver Wills and Trust Contests Resources & FAQs

 - Why Do You Need a Denver Wills and Trust Contests Attorney?

 - Breach of Fiduciary Duty and Claims against Fiduciaries

 - What Is Involved In Contesting a Will in Colorado?

 - Legal Grounds for Contesting a Will in Denver